corinthoneto/docker-lumen/README.md

-# Docker + Lumen with Nginx and MySQL/MongoDB
+# Docker + Lumen PHP Framework with Nginx and MongoDB

 This setup is great for writing quick apps in PHP using Lumen from an any Docker client.
 It uses docker-compose to setup the application services.